 If I am zoned for a School of Choice and move but want to remain in the program, what do I do?

 You do not need to complete the application.
-Please contact the registrar at the School of Choice regarding the process.
+Please contact the registrar at the School of Choice regarding this process.

 Can I be accepted into a School of Choice Program if I miss the application deadline?